SOCAD Army Career Degrees Overview

 SOCAD Army Career Degree brochure provides an overview of the program.
 Refer to this Web site for the most current version.

-Army Career Plan Development Process (PDF 56KB) shows a schematic about how a SOCAD Army Career Plan is developed.
+Army Career Plan Development Process shows a schematic about how a SOCAD Army Career Plan is developed.

-Earn a Degree Through the SOCAD Army Career Degree Program (PDF 28KB) illustrates how Soldiers can enroll in an occupational-based degree matched to their MOS.
+Earn a Degree Through the SOCAD Army Career Degree Program illustrates how Soldiers can enroll in an occupational-based degree matched to their MOS.